fedorenchik/PlanetVim/README.md

 - **File** creates projects/files, saves, exports exact selections, and changes directories.
 - **View** opens the Fern file browser, LSP/tags views, quickfix, and window-bar controls.
-- **Build / Run / Debug / Test / Analyze** operate on the current tab's project.
-Use `:tcd /path/to/project` to select it.
+- **Build / Run / Debug / Test / Analyze** operate on the GVim instance's project, rooted at its global working directory.
+Start GVim from the project root or use `:cd /path/to/project`; tabs share the same project.
 - **Git** operates on the saved file's repository.
 Network, commit, deployment, and installation actions run only when selected.
 - **Writing / Spell Check** provide Markdown/LaTeX builds, prose tools, translation, spelling, and grammar checking.
 - **Sessions** saves and reopens layouts; closing and reopening a tab restores its own snapshot.